 Board of Directors, Staff, and Founders

-The Millennium Park Foundation is privileged to be governed by an active and engaged Board of Directors and led by an equally motivated and involved staff.
+Millennium Park Foundation is privileged to be governed and led by an active, engaged, and motivated Board of Directors and staff.

 Recognition of Excellence

 Millennium Park, members of its Board of Directors, designers, architects, engineers, and staff have all been recognized and honored by a variety of professional organizations since its inception in 2004.